iancleary/ubuntu-dev-playbook/docs/index.md

 * I put off actually taking the plunge to use Ansible. 🕒🕕🕘🕛
 * I finally took the plunge and decided to use Ansible for my configuration. ✔️

-## Calendar Versioning

-This project adheres to [Calendar Versioning](https://calver.org/), YY.0M.MICRO.
-This is similar to Ubuntu.

-> Note that I've iterated to this and it wasn't always calver.

 ## Supported Ubuntu LTS Versions